 - If you have a moss problem then the chances are good there are spores and possibly moss all over the lawn, so raking isn’t going to spread it to new areas

-- Applying a moss killer product to the lawn will never kill ALL the moss.
+- Applying a moss killer product (granular or liquid) to the lawn will never kill ALL the moss.
 Some moss may be too deep for the treatment to penetrate all the way

 - When you rake you will now spread this remaining live moss around partially defeating the object of applying moss killer in the first place!